-In 2018 Lisa started her training to become a qualified dog trainer and is currently working towards her certificate IV in Companion Animal Services through Delta Institute in Australia.
-As she gets further along her journey to becoming a dog trainer, classes and one on one training will be offered.
+In 2018 Lisa started her training to become a qualified dog trainer and has now completed her certificate IV in Companion Animal Services through Delta Institute in Australia.
+Completing this means that Lisa is now a Accredited Professional Dog Trainer (CPDT).

 Trained in the latest science based methods

 Our trainer Lisa is a proud member of the Association of Pet dog Trainers New Zealand.

 As a member of the association our trainer Lisa adheres to the code of ethics which means she uses humane, dog-friendly methods.
 She actively participates in continued professional development to acquire new skills and learn about new advancements in dog training.

 Our trainer Lisa has a special interest in helping reduce fear, anxiety and stress in dogs (and cats).
 She has gained fear free certification level 3 and has plans to work towards the dog trainer fear free certification.
 Gaining these certifications has given Lisa tools to help owners recognize signs of fear, stress and anxiety and ways to help our pets and owners deal with these.